rook/rook/Documentation/Troubleshooting/ceph-common-issues.md

    use `/dev/sdb` for data recovery and replication while the next OSDs are removed.
 5. Now Repeat steps 1-4 for `/dev/sde` and `/dev/sde2`, and continue for any other corrupted disks.

-If your Rook-Ceph cluster does not have any critical data stored in it, it may be simpler to uninstall Rook completely and redeploy with v1.6.8 or higher.
+If your Rook cluster does not have any critical data stored in it, it may be simpler to uninstall Rook completely and redeploy with v1.6.8 or higher.

 ## Operator environment variables are ignored